CDCgov/dibbs-ecr-refiner/README.md

 3. Run `pre-commit run --all-files` to check that the tool is working properly

 The `pre-commit` hook will automatically fix any linter issues and will also format the code.

+## Type checking

+The Refiner's Python server code is type checked using `mypy`.
+Activate your virtual envrionment and install all dependencies (using the directions above) and run `mypy` in your terminal within the `refiner` directory.